 Accredited residencies in ophthalmology must provide at least 36 months of education.
-Education in ophthalmology must include 12 months of preliminary clinical experiences during the PGY-1, for a total of 48 months of residency education.
-(Core)\ under the authority and direction of the ophthalmology program director.
-(Core)
+Education in ophthalmology must include 12 months of preliminary clinical experiences during the PGY-1, for a total of 48 months of residency education. ^{(Core)}

-Int.C.1.
-Education in ophthalmology must be provided in one of two formats: (Core)

-Int.C.1.a) Integrated ophthalmology format: All 48 months of education are preliminary year of graduate medical education followed by 36 months in an ophthalmology program.
-(Core)
+- Int.C.1.
+Education in ophthalmology must be provided in one of two formats: (Core) - Int.C.1.a) Integrated ophthalmology format: All 48 months of education are under the authority and direction of the ophthalmology program director. ^(Core) - Int.C.1.b) Joint preliminary year/ophthalmology format: This includes a preliminary year of graduate medical education followed by 36 months in an ophthalmology program. ^(Core)